-Under the Proposed Rule, a party that believes that it participated in a transaction that was the result of an Obvious Error must notify the Exchange's Market Control in the manner specified from time to time by the Exchange in a circular distributed to Members.
-The Exchange believes that maintaining flexibility in the Rule is important to allow for changes to the process.
+Under the Proposed Rule, a party that believes that it participated in a transaction that was the result of an Obvious Error must notify MIAX Regulatory Control ("MRC") in the manner specified from time to time on the Exchange's Web site.
+The Exchange currently requires electronic notification through a web-based process but believes that maintaining flexibility in the Rule is important to allow for changes to the process.

 The Exchange also proposes to adopt notification timeframes that must be met in order for a transaction to qualify as an Obvious Error.
-Specifically, as proposed a filing must be received by the Exchange within thirty (30) minutes of the execution with respect to an execution of a Customer order and within fifteen (15) minutes of the execution for any other participant.
+Specifically, as proposed a party that believes that it participated in a transaction that was the result of an Obvious Error must submit a notification to MRC (an "obvious error notification") within thirty (30) minutes of the execution with respect to an execution of a Customer order and within fifteen (15) minutes of the execution for any other participant.
 The Exchange also proposes to provide additional time for trades that are routed through other options exchanges to the Exchange.

-Under the Proposed Rule, any other options exchange will have a total of forty-five (45) minutes for Customer orders and thirty (30) minutes for non-Customer orders, measured from the time of execution on the Exchange, to file with the Exchange for review of transactions routed to the Exchange from that options exchange and executed on the Exchange ("linkage trades").
-This includes filings on behalf of another options exchange filed by a third-party routing broker if such thirdparty broker identifies the affected transactions as linkage trades.
-In order to facilitate timely reviews of linkage trades the Exchange will accept filings from either the other options exchange or, if applicable, the third-party routing broker that routed the applicable order(s).
-The additional fifteen (15) minutes provided with respect to linkage trades shall only apply to the extent the options exchange that originally received and routed the order to the Exchange itself received a timely filing from the entering participant (i.e., within 30 minutes if a Customer order or 15 minutes if a non-Customer order).
-The Exchange believes that additional time for filings related to Customer orders is appropriate in light of the fact that Customers are not necessarily granting approval of proposed rule change to reduce the duration of the PIP from one second to one hundred milliseconds).
+Specifically, under the Proposed Rule, any other options exchange will have a total of forty-five (45) minutes for Customer orders and thirty (30) minutes for non-Customer orders, measured from the time of execution on the Exchange, to submit an obvious error notification to MRC for review of transactions routed to the Exchange from that options exchange and executed on the Exchange pursuant to the Options Order Protection and Locked/Crossed Market Plan10 (such trades are hereinafter referred to as "Linkage Trades").
+This includes obvious error notifications on behalf of another options exchange submitted by a third-party routing broker if such third-party broker identifies the affected transactions as Linkage Trades.
+In order to facilitate timely reviews of Linkage Trades the Exchange will accept obvious error notifications from either the other options exchange or, if applicable, the third-party routing broker that routed the affected order(s).
+The additional fifteen (15) minutes provided with respect to Linkage Trades shall only apply to the extent the options exchange that originally received and routed the order to the Exchange itself received a timely obvious error notification from the entering participant (i.e., within 30 minutes if a Customer order or 15 minutes if a non-Customer order).